factory51/gig/task_3/README.md

 +----------+--------------+----------------+
 ```

-- Awards belong to an over arching body that issues the award, this is mimiced by the table `award_body`
+- Awards belong to an overarching body that issues the award, this is mimicked by the table `award_body`

 ```
 +---------------+-------------+